feast-dev/feast/docs/specs.md

 1. Entity - it must be associated with a known Entity to Feast (see Entity Spec)
 2. ValueType - the feature type must be defined, e.g. String, Bytes, Int64, Int32, Float etc.
-3. Data stores - for both serving and training must be defined

 Following is en example of feature spec